 These are some common requirements for making a valid prenuptial agreement:

 A prenuptial agreement can affect how your property is distributed after you die, but it is not an estate plan and is not a substitute one.
 Rather, your prenuptial agreement should work in tandem with your estate plan.
-For example, your prenuptial agreement can determine which of your property is separate property, then your will or trust determines who gets that property when you die.
-Similarly, you might have your prenuptial agreement waive your spouse’s right to the elective share and then have your will or trust state that your spouse should get several specific items out of your estate.
+For example, your prenuptial agreement can determine which of your property is separate property, and then your will or trust determines who gets that property when you die.
+Similarly, you might have your prenuptial agreement waive your spouse's right to the elective share and then have your will or trust state that your spouse should get several specific items out of your estate.

 Further, your estate plan can do many, many things that your prenuptial agreement cannot do.
 Use your estate plan to:

 So while you are contemplating the future with a prenuptial agreement, take care to also create a thorough estate plan to protect yourself, your spouse, and your family.
 Get help from a local estate planning lawyer or make your own estate plan using Nolo's Quicken WillMaker.